In Albania, since 1995, over 700 babies have been abandoned in the streets or in maternity hospitals by their mothers........

 Thanks to the generosity of many people, the babies now receive formula, diapers, and clean clothing on a daily basis.
 Volunteers visit the hospital daily to feed, hold, and talk to the babies.
 On average, ten babies a month, and between thirty-five and fifty babies a year, are provided care by OSAAB.

-Babies remain in the maternity hospital anywhere between the first two weeks to seven months of their life.
+Babies remain in the maternity hospital on avergae for the first two months of their life.
 When they are ready, and only if room is available, they are moved to one of the orphanages located throughout Albania.
 OSAAB does not get involved with the adoption of the babies; it merely ensures that, while they are in the maternity hospital, they receive all the love, care, and medical treatment a newborn infant requires and deserves.

 Above: A glimpse of the babies lives before the creation of OSAAB.